edadma/calab-example/README.md

 Using this Repository to Run CCA's or Vote CA's
 -----------------------------------------------

 The easiest way to use this repository is to use the Simple Build Tool (SBT), and Git of course.
 We will assume that you're setup to use Git and SBT.
-Start by cloneing the project.
+Start by cloning the repo.

 	git clone https://github.com/edadma/calab-example.git